ilfur/dbstat_helidon/README.md

 This application can be used to testify the OracleCMP Operator for Kubernetes (https://github.com/ilfur/k8s_operator_cloudmgmtpack), but also to showcase the difference between a plain Kubernetes Deployment and a Verrazzano Deployment.
 There are two Deployments available for this application:
 One Deployment for a typical Kubernetes Cluster which defines a Secret, a Service and a Container/POD Deployment.
-The other Deployment defines a Verrazzano Application (a plain Kubernetes Cluster with Verrazzano installation required) which includes Logging with ElasticSearch, SSL Access to a Load Balancer using Istio and Keycloak, Monitoring with Prometheus/Grafana, Network Visualisation with Istio and Kiali.
+The other Deployment defines a Verrazzano Application (a plain Kubernetes Cluster with Verrazzano installation required) which includes Logging with ElasticSearch, SSL Access to a Load Balancer using Istio and cert-manager, Monitoring with Prometheus/Grafana, Network Visualisation with Istio and Kiali.

 ## To install the application:
 ### 1) In the plain, regular way